-In these lines, Winans not only reveals the faces on the street, but the tragedy therein, where a transient, like Jack Black could find a home.
+In these lines, Winans not only reveals the faces on the street but the tragedy therein, where a transient, like Jack Black, could find a home.
 Where the hoboes, hookers, “rounders,” and finally hipster poets came to the tenderloin, walked on Turk Street, and ate at Compton’s Cafeteria.
-Her history keeps sucking up the changes, the tragedies of every phony, every dreamer, every hero, and every loser.
+Her history keeps sucking up the changes, the tragedies of every phoney, every dreamer, every hero, and every loser.
 And Winans’s city is unique with the many poets it has embraced.
 Harte Crane didn’t have that situation in Akron.
 And within that change, that turf, that carnival, that mainstream of visionary-cum-academic, there is an importance to me that I claimed as my home, that space no matter the physical changes, there was the emotion of that space, the space Winans keeps occupied with his poems, that street where my epiphany is his and the poets he knew.
-It’s the hometown he saw both as a child and as a grown up, that very scene that must be read by its inhabitants, its tourists who run into the bookstore, or its poets who must live the boundless postcard, however briefly.
+It’s the hometown he saw both as a child and as a grown-up, that very scene that must be read by its inhabitants, its tourists who run into the bookstore, or its poets who must live the boundless postcard, however briefly.

 “I have sat

 One too many evenings watching